gamesbook/protograf/docs/source/card_decks.rst

 There are three properties needed to gain access to data from a Google Sheet:

-- *api_key* - an API key that you can request from Google
+- *google_key* - an API Key that you can request from Google
-- *sheet* - the unique ID (a mix of numbers and letters) which is randomly assigned to a Google Sheet
+- *google_sheet* - the unique ID (a mix of numbers and letters) which is randomly assigned by Google to your Google Sheet
-- *name* - the name of the tab in the Google Sheet housing your data
+- *google_name* - the name of the tab in the Google Sheet housing your data

 The API Key
 +++++++++++